pyav/labs/src/designpatterns/README.md

 # SOLID Design Principles
 ## Single Responsibility Principle
 The class should do one task only.
+A class or module should have a single reason to change.

 ## Open Closed Principle
 Software entities should be open for extension but closed for modification.